Probate Q&A Series

 Detailed Answer

 When someone dies, the personal representative handles the estate under North Carolina law.
-That person collects assets, pays debts, and distributes property under N.C.G.S. § 28A-17-1 and secures signed receipts for distributions under N.C.G.S. § 28A-19-3.
+That person collects assets, pays debts, and distributes property under N.C.G.S. § 28A-13-3 and may secure signed receipts for distributions.
 Heirs and beneficiaries do not have authority to sign receipts on behalf of the estate.

 At the same time, a related federal bankruptcy case may remain open.
-The bankruptcy trustee controls property that belonged to the decedent at death until the court closes the case or formally abandons assets.
-If an heir signs a receipt before the trustee abandons the estate’s assets, the trustee can claim those assets and require their return.
+The bankruptcy trustee controls property of the bankruptcy estate until the court closes the case or the property is formally abandoned.
+If an heir signs a receipt before the trustee abandons property of the bankruptcy estate, the trustee can seek recovery of that property.
 This conflict can delay distribution and lead to additional litigation.

 To ensure a valid distribution in compliance with both North Carolina probate law and federal bankruptcy rules, wait until: